Otis Birdsong: Professional career

 After completing his eligibility at the University of Houston, Birdsong was the second player chosen in the 1977 NBA draft when he was taken by the Kansas City Kings.

 On January 28, 1979, Birdsong recorded a career-high 11 assists alongside 30 points in a 137–109 win against the Cleveland Cavaliers.

 On January 29, 1980, Birdsong scored a career-high 49 points while making 20 of 25 field goals in a win against the Denver Nuggets.

 During the 1980-81 NBA season, after averaging a career best 24.6 points per game, Birdsong played a lead role in the 40-42 Five Seed Kings making an unlikely run to the Western Conference Finals.
 In the first round of the playoffs, Birdsong averaged 27 points, 6 assists, 4 rebounds, and 2.3 steals, in a victory over the Portland Trail Blazers.
 However, the first game of the second round, Birdsong was sidelined with a devastating ankle injury.
-Despite this, the Kings, who also were missing starting guard Phil Ford due to an eye injury suffered in the regular season, pulled off a surprising 4-3 series victory over the Phoenix Suns.
+Despite this, the Kings, who also were missing starting guard Phil Ford due to an eye injury suffered in the regular season, pulled off a surprising 4–3 series victory over the Phoenix Suns.
 However, in the Western Conference Finals the Kings unexpected playoff run would come to an end, when defeated in five games by the Moses Malone-led Houston Rockets.

 On June 8, 1981, Birdsong was traded by Kansas City with a 1981 2nd round draft pick (Steve Lingenfelter was later selected) to the New Jersey Nets for Cliff Robinson.

-Birdsong’s deepest postseason run with the Nets would come in 1984.
+Birdsong's deepest postseason run with the Nets would come in 1984.
 The Nets upset the defending champion Philadelphia 76ers, led by Moses Malone and Julius Erving, in the first round.
 Now accepting a more team-oriented role than in Kansas City, Birdsong was 4th in team points per game in the series at 14.4, while teammates Buck Williams and Michael Ray Richardson took primary scoring duties.
 The following series, however, the Nets would fall to Sidney Moncrief and the Milwaukee Bucks.

 In total, he scored over 12,000 career points, averaging 18 points per game, in 12 seasons with the Kings, New Jersey Nets and Boston Celtics.
 Birdsong played in four NBA All-Star Games.
 He was a member of the All-NBA Second Team in 1981.

+Birdsong played for the Tulsa Fast Breakers of the Continental Basketball Association (CBA) from 1988 to 1990.
+He won a CBA championship with the Fast Breakers in 1989.

 Birdsong returned to Houston following his career and served as a member of the Cougars' radio broadcast team for several seasons before moving to Dallas.

 In 2000, Birdsong was inducted in the University of Houston's Hall of Honor as well as the Polk County, Florida Hall of Fame.
 In 2006, he was inducted into the Florida High School Hall of fame.

 On October 20, 2014, in Fort Worth, Texas, Birdsong was inducted into the Southwest Conference Hall of Fame (presented by the Texas Sports Hall of Fame).